stewones/chatness/content/en/index.md

 <p>

-Chatness is a hybrid chat app template that can be used as a starting point for any chat or related app, available for web, Android and iOS.
-It's a fully functional chat app that can be used as is, or it can be customized to fit your needs.
+Chatness is a chat boilerplate engine that can be used as a starting point for any kind of app built on top of ChatGPT.
+It's a fully functional chat app combining multiple features like auth, private chat, groups, chatbot, profile, settings and more.
+Chatness is available for web, android and ios.

 </p>